-Waiver of Report

-In any reporting period during which a candidate has not received funds or made any expenditures, the filing of the required report for that period is waived; however, the candidate must indicate there is no activity by filing a waiver of report.
+Waiver of Report - Form DS-DE 87, Waiver of Report - In any reporting period during which a candidate has not received funds or made any expenditures, the filing of the required report for that period is waived; however, the candidate must indicate there is no activity by filing a waiver of report.
 (Waivers filed with the Division of Elections must be filed using the EFS.)
 The next report filed must specify that the report covers the entire period between the last submitted report and the report being filed.
-(Section 106.07, F.S.)
+[F.S.
+106.07]